China bans coal imports from North Korea

 China views North Korea as a strategic buffer between itself and South Korea, which has a sizable US military presence.
 It also fears a potential refugee crisis on its doorstep if the Pyongyang regime suddenly collapses.

-Bilateral relations have become strained, however, since North Korea's young leader, Kim Jong Un, came to power following his father's death in late 2011.
+Bilateral relations have become strained, however, since North Korea's young leader, Kim Jong Un, came to power after his father's death in late 2011.

 The Chinese leadership is said to be growing frustrated with Kim's defiant stance on the nuclear issue and the resulting instability in Northeast Asia.